 Stewart Clarke gave a convincing performance as Ernst Ludwig, who starts off very likeable, but a darker side comes to the foreground which is not unexpected, but still shocking.

-The supporting cast which includes André Refig, Matthew Gent, Anna-Jane Casey, Daniel Perry, Sally Frith & Theo Maddix are equally as important to the production as the main characters, bringing the fabulous craziness of the Kit Kat Club to life wonderfully.
+The supporting cast which includes André Refig, Matthew Gent, Anna-Jane Casey, Daniel Perry, Sally Frith and Theo Maddix are equally as important to the production as the main characters, bringing the fabulous craziness of the Kit Kat Club to life wonderfully.

 There were a couple of times throughout the production where I felt that it was a bit flat, but it usually brought itself back quite quickly.
-Although I understood the poignancy of seeing characters such as Emcee slowly become Nazified (is that a word?), I did feel that it made the end of the production quite boring & compared to the fun, bright & charismatic feeling throughout all of the nightclub scenes, it was a bit of a let down in my humble opinion.
+Although I understood the poignancy of seeing characters such as Emcee slowly become Nazified (is that a word?), I did feel that it made the end of the production quite boring and compared to the fun, bright and charismatic feeling throughout all of the nightclub scenes, it was a bit of a let down in my humble opinion.

-Fra Fee is definitely the stand out performer in this piece for me & it will be interesting to see him in future productions as I'm sure he's going to be a West End star for many years to come.
+Fra Fee is definitely the stand out performer in this piece for me and it will be interesting to see him in future productions as I'm sure he's going to be a West End star for many years to come.

 Cabaret is currently booking until 19/11/22 and tickets can be purchased via the official website www.atgtickets.com or via the TodayTix app, where you can enter the lottery for £25 tickets.